graphite-project/graphite-web/docs/config-carbon.rst

  pattern = garbageCollections$
  retentions = 10s:14d

 The name ``[garbage_collection]`` is mainly for documentation purposes, and will show up in ``creates.log`` when metrics matching this section are created.

-The regular expression pattern will match any metric that ends with ``garbageCollections``.
+The regular expression ``pattern`` will match any metric that ends with ``garbageCollections``.
 For example, ``com.acmeCorp.instance01.jvm.memory.garbageCollections`` would match, but ``com.acmeCorp.instance01.jvm.memory.garbageCollections.full`` would not.
+Graphite is using the `Python Regular Expression Syntax <https://docs.python.org/3/library/re.html#regular-expression-syntax>`_, for an introduction to regular expressions consult the `Regular Expression HOWTO <https://docs.python.org/3/howto/regex.html#regex-howto>`_.

 The ``retentions`` line is saying that each datapoint represents 10 seconds, and we want to keep enough datapoints so that they add up to 14 days of data.